gortonator/bsds-6650/assignments-2022/Assignment-2.md

 Implement two plain old Java programs to pull messages off the queue.
 Each needs to consume every published message, and store it in a data structure that is designed to support two different access patterns, namely:

-1. Given a user id, return a list of ids who the user has swiped right on
+1. Given a user id, return the number of likes and dislikes for the user

-2. Given a user id, return a list of 100 user ids that the user has not swiped on yet,
+2. Given a user id, return a list of 100 users maximum who the user has matched with

 Your aim is to consume messages, ideally, as quickly as they are produced, as ths will give best throughput on RMQ.
 This means your consumer will need to be multithreaded and your data structures thread safe.

-Run the consumers on seperate or a single (probably not free when load testing) instance, connecting remotely to the broker queue.
+Run the consumers on seperate or a single (probably not free tier when load testing) instance, connecting remotely to the broker queue.

 ## Load Testing